wolfish/php-recruitment-test/README.md

 ## Task 1

 Fork this git repository.
-_Make sure to commit Your work after every completed task._
+_Make sure to commit your work after every completed task._
-> Hint: make sure Your solutions are private, do NOT make pull requests against this repository to submit Your solutions
+> Hint: make sure your solutions are private, do NOT make pull requests against this repository to submit your solutions

 Install and configure application by running following command `php console.php migrate_db`